maggithor97/HotelStjorarnir/user_stories.md

 ### 9. Hotel Managers Can View Booking Statistics

+As a hotel manager, I want to be able to see how many rooms where booked last month or the months before, so I can estimate how many employees I'll need at any given time.

 ### 10. Landmarks Near a Hotel

-As a customer, I want the site to show landmarks and interesting places near the hotels, so I can plan my trip with more ease.
+As a customer, I want the website to show landmarks and interesting places near the hotel, so I can plan my trip with more ease.

 ### 11. Hotels Within a Locations Given Radius, Selected From a Map

-As a buissness man, I want to know if hotel is located near the location of my meeting, to ensure I won‘t have to travel long before the meeting.
+As a business man, I want to know whether a hotel is near the location of a meeting, to prevent long commutes.

 ### 12. Filter to Allows Travellers to Choose Their Preferences

-As a user, I want to be able to filter out all the hotels I don‘t want to book so it won‘t take a long time to find one I want to book.
+As a potential hotel guest, I would like to be able to search for hotels that suit my needs by filtering out those that don't fit a specific criteria, inorder to quickly find the ideal hotel.

 ### 13. Report Scam

-As a owner of the website, I wan‘t users to be able to report to me if there is a fake hotel profile on my website, to ensure users won‘t get ripped off.
+As an owner of the website, I want users to be able to report any fake hotel profiles, to ensure users won‘t get ripped off.

 ### 14. 3D View